OUR PRODUCTS AND PROGRAMS

 Summer Stock KIDS

-Private Coaching Sessions are available for students ages 16–adult in acting, singing and/or audition preparation.
+Private Coaching Sessions are available for students ages 16–adult in acting, singing and/or audition preparation, and are taught by Human Race professionals.

 Our subscribers are theatre patrons who enjoy the benefits of discounted tickets, standard seating and special customer service by pre-purchasing a package of shows at the Loft.
 Each subscription package is priced to provide savings that increase with the size of the package.

-Annual contributors to The Human Race Theatre Company are considered members.
-Their tax-deductible support of the company shows their commitment to insuring that the company will continue into the future.
+The Human Race Theatre Company operates a yearly fund campaign to support its operation.
+Tax-deductible support of the company by our audience shows their commitment to insuring that the company will continue into the future.

 The Encore Society